- Design industry shaping loyalty programs

 Malaysia’s leading pharmacy chain, CARiNG offers a fully omnichannel, app-based loyalty program that offers the latest news updates, health screening packages, free checkups, workshop invites, shopping, and management of vouchers all in one place.
 Members can use the app virtually as well as in-store – for instance, redeem digital vouchers in the store through barcode scanning, etc.

-Bata* is another brand that has unified different sources of customer information into a unified whole.
-The brand achieved 57X ROI through precision targeting, by connecting CRM and Loyalty insights with its Facebook marketing efforts.
-The brand wanted to reach their customers across all channels.
+Bata is another brand that has unified different sources of customer information into a unified whole.
+The brand achieved a whooping 57x ROI through precision targeting, by connecting CRM and Loyalty insights with its Facebook marketing efforts.
+The brand wanted to reach its customers across all channels.
 And that naturally included social media, where customers today spend the bulk of their time.

 The strategy helped them glean vital social media insights about customers which were used to further enhance their personalization efforts.
 Such dynamic and cross-channel data brings you information that lives and breathes every moment — not merely when the customer exhibits an actual purchase activity.